-Thailand is dubbed ‘The Land of Smiles’, and with good reason – not just because of it meek, friendly, and hospitable locals, but because it is bound to put a smile on your face.
-If you are a tourist, select nooks of the vast expanses will certainly suit your desired palette, irrespective of your taste, irrespective of whether you like bustling nightlife, tranquil sweeping valleys, majestic mountains or soothing beach resorts – Thailand has it all.
-The places to visit in Thailand are so varied and so many, in fact, it is practically impossible to even barely consume all it has to offer, even if you travel for a month, even if you select the most optimal itinerary.
+Thailand is dubbed ‘The Land of Smiles’, and with good reason – not just because of its meek, friendly, and hospitable locals, but because it is bound to put a smile on your face.
+If you are a tourist, select nooks of the vast expanses will certainly suit your desired palette, irrespective of your taste, irrespective of whether you like bustling nightlife, tranquil sweeping valleys, majestic mountains, or soothing beach resorts – Thailand has it all.
+The places to visit in Thailand are known for the best honeymoon destination in the world, in fact, it is practically impossible to even barely consume all it has to offer, even if you travel for a month, even if you select the most optimal itinerary.
 For a budget tour of a week, it is recommended that you select only two regions to travel at most – one region if you like taking things slow.
 That being said, without further ado, we will try and list the top Thailand destinations, so you don’t miss out on the best of it.

 (1) Chiang Mai – Bank of Ping :

 Chiang Mai is itself a popular area, so expect it to be very touristy all year round.
 Since there will be a torrent of people anyway, pick the best time of year to visit there, i.e. any time of year that is not the dog days of summer.
 The already torrid climate of Thailand is accentuated by the burning season around March to May.
 It varies each year, so be sure to look it up beforehand and avoid it.
 At any rate, if you find yourself trying to get away from the throng of tourists that seem to evermore huddle up, the riverside market is a great escapist’s paradise to decompress.
 The bank of the river Ping is tranquil and picturesque in the evenings, and only a short walk away from an abundance of bars and markets – including western ex-pat bars.